jesseduffield/lazygit/README.md

 ### Arch Linux
 Packages for Arch Linux are available via AUR (Arch User Repository).

 There are two packages.
-The stable which is built with the last releases and the git version which takes the last commit and build based on.
+The stable one which is built with the latest release and the git version which builds from the most recent commit.

 Stable:
 https://aur.archlinux.org/packages/lazygit/